tvdboom/ATOM/docs_sources/user_guide.md

 <tr>
 <td width="15%"><a href="../API/plots/plot_successive_halving">plot_successive_halving</a></td>
-<td>Plot of the models' scores per iteration of the successive halving.</td>
+<td>Plot of the models" scores per iteration of the successive halving.</td>
 </tr>

 <tr>